danielaparker/jsoncons/README.md

 ## What's new on master

+Note that changes introduced to the `json_filter` class have been reversed, if you have implemented your own custom filters that extend `json_filter`, no changes are required.

 - The deprecated class `json::any` has been removed
 - The jsoncons `boost` extension has been removed.
 That extension contained a sample `json_type_traits` specialization for `boost::gregorian::date`, which may still be found in the [Type Extensibility](https://github.com/danielaparker/jsoncons/wiki/Type-Extensibility) tutorial.
 - The member `json_type_traits` member function `assign` has been removed and replaced by `to_json`. if you have implemented your own type specializations, you will also have to change your `assign` function to `to_json`.